CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>    VRF

-### Atrributes
+### Attributes

-  loopback    The loopback IP interface associated with this VRF. evpn        EVPN control plane config and info for VRF router      A VRF ptp         VRF PTP configuration.
-Inherited by interfaces in this VRF. table       The routing table number, between 1001-1255, used by the named
+  loopback    The loopback IP interface associated with this VRF.

+  evpn        EVPN control plane config and info for VRF

+  router      A VRF

+  ptp         VRF PTP configuration.
+Inherited by interfaces in this VRF.

+  table       The routing table number, between 1001-1255, used by the named VRF.
-              VRF.
 If auto, the default, it will be auto generated.

 ## nv set vrf <vrf-id> loopback

 ### Usage